spotify/ffwd-ruby/README.md

 ...
 ```

-At this point you will probably discover that FFWD does not support your
+At this point you will probably discover ffwd FFWD does not support your
 favorite plugin.
 Reading our [writing plugins guide](docs/writing-plugins.md) should enable you
 to remedy this.

 ## Statistics

-FFWD reports internal statistics allowing for an insight into what is going on.
+ffwd reports internal statistics allowing for an insight into what is going on.

 All statistics are reported as internally generated metrics with a rich set of
 tags.